 In this section are Jan’s children’s stories lovingly written, but not yet published.
-Some characters are almost ordinary kids and others are four footed friends, but all are just good fun.
+Some characters are almost ordinary kids and others are four-footed friends, but all are just good fun.
 Each tale points to right thinking and fairly good behavior.
 They are stories that are waiting to find homes with a publisher and a place in some little hearts.

 • RAGS JOINS THE CIRCUS